TheStxfan/EPub-Optimizer/README.md

      :: Set path on device { !
 Case sensitive ! }:
      set "path_on_device=Downloads"
      ```
-   - Set 'set "send_to_eink=1"' to enable sending the optimized EPub to an E-Ink device.
+   - Set "send_to_eink=1" to enable sending the optimized EPub to an E-Ink device.
-   - Set 'set "device_label=Tolino"' with the label of your E-Ink device found in File Explorer.
+   - Set "device_label=Tolino" with the label of your E-Ink device found in File Explorer.
-   - Set 'set "path_on_device=Downloads"' for the destination path on the device.
+   - Set "path_on_device=Downloads" for the destination path on the device.

 Save the file, and with these new settings, the EPub-Optimizer will automatically send the optimized EPub to the specified E-Ink device, enhancing your reading experience with faster page turns.